AdamBaldyga/Portfolio/README.md

      12.2021 - Present

      * Communication with the team
-     * Functional tests. exploratory
+     * Functional tests: exploratory, regression, retest
-     * Non-functional, usability and reliability tests
+     * Non-functional: usability and reliability tests
      * Error reporting in JIRA and Trello